scp-fs2open/wxLauncher/ReadMe.txt

 wxLauncher is built using CMake.
 Only version 2.8 has been tested (and the CMake file enforces this).
-CMake can be downloaded in binary form, from the [CMake Home Page] or from your distro's package repository.
+CMake can be downloaded in binary form, from the [CMake Home Page] or if you run Linux, from your distro's package repository.
   [Cmake Home Page]: http://cmake.org

-wxLauncher is a wxWidgets based application, thus can only be built with wxWidgets version 2.8.10 or higher installed on your system. wxWidgets homepage:
+wxLauncher is a wxWidgets-based application.
+It can only be built with wxWidgets version 2.8.10 or higher installed on your system. wxWidgets homepage:
 	http://www.wxwidgets.org/

 Python 2.5 or higher is required to build this project.
-This project also assumes that the python execuatble is in your PATH.
-See the compiler specific instructions on how to add Python to your PATH.
+This project also assumes that the python executable is in your PATH.
+Check your operating system's documentation for information on how to add Python to your PATH.
 Python homepage:
 	http://www.python.org/